-- For the Jordan road trip, you will most likely need to rent a car and not driving with your own one.
-When you rent a car, you will get a paper – and if the police give you a fine, it has to be written on that paper, which you have to hand in to the rental company when you drop off the car.
+- You will most likely need to rent a car for the road trip and not drive your own one.
+When you rent a car, you will get a paper – and if the police give you a fine, it has to be written on that paper, which you have to hand to the rental company when you drop off the car.

-- There are a lot of police stops throughout the country – so, you could be pulled over at any time, but normally it is fine and you just have to present your papers.
+- There are a lot of police stops throughout the country.
+You could be pulled over at any time, but normally it is fine, and you have to present your papers.

 - P.S.
 I was pulled over and, apparently, one paper was missing.
 The rental company did not give it to me.
-The police charged a fine – I did not have to pay on spot – and wrote a note on the paper.
-When I handed that over to the rental company, they said that it would not be a problem and they would pay for it… Apparently, they do not always hand over that particular certificate and so they accept the consequences.
+The police handed out a fine but I did not have to pay on the spot.
+When I gave that fine to the rental company, they said that it would not be a problem and would pay for it… Apparently, they do not always hand over that particular certificate, and so they accept the consequences.

 - Just double-check all the papers when you pick up the car, so you avoid any – unnecessary – problems.

-- Speed limits: There are many speed signs that will tell you the exact speed limit, but in general: 60 km in cities, 80 km in rural areas, and 120 km on highways.
+- Speed limits: Many speed signs will tell you the exact speed limit, but in general: 60 km in cities, 80 km in rural areas, and 120 km on highways.

 - Sometimes, animals are on the street.
-And sometimes humans.
+And sometimes humans are on the street.
 In the town center near Petra, people sat on the curb (with their legs and feet in the street)… smoking shisha.
-Also, some people in groups don’t like to walk behind each other, but would rather walk next to each other – even if that means that people walk in the street.
+Some people in groups don’t like to walk behind each other but would rather walk next to each other – even if that means that people walk in the street.
 So, always watch out.

 - Compared to other countries in the Middle East, driving in Jordan was easy – people mostly stick to their side of the lane.
 However, never believe that drivers will follow all the rules and drive carefully.

 - I saw plenty of petrol/gas stations – however, this does not mean you will find one every 50km.
 So, whenever you have a longer distance to drive, make sure you refuel your petrol/gas.
-There is always service and you can wait in the car while it gets refuelled – you have to pay in cash.
+There is always service, and you can wait in the car while it gets refueled – you have to pay in cash.